TrainMasterX/ICTOAN-ANSWERS/README.md

 Welcome to AnswerXYZ.
 AnswerXYZ is made to answer maths problems on things like Sparx Maths.

+Check out our offical website to see how to use this APP: https://sites.google.com/view/answerxyz/home

-Please note that AnswerXYZ is in early development, so some questions may be answered wrong.
+Please note that AnswerXYZ is still in beta 1.1, so some questions may be answered wrong.
+We are hoping to make it answer questions for you at some point but it can not right now